 Knight unrepentant at Royal Commission as victims talk of drugging and rape

-At the 2015 Child Abuse Royal Commission hearing, at which he appeared via videolink, Knight has this to say of his despicable behaviour:
+At the 2015 Child Abuse Royal Commission hearing, at which he appeared via video link, Knight has this to say about his despicable behaviour:

 “Now in Darwin as I have stated I went off the rails, I behaved badly and I’m not dodging around that one bit.”